History of Kevin O'Leary in Timeline

 In April 2014, O'Leary Mortgages closed.

-September 1, 2014: Returns to Discovery Channel
+September 1, 2014: Joining Discovery Channel and CTV

-November 2014: O'Leary Funds Penalized for Securities Act Violations
+November 2014: O'Leary Funds Penalties

-2014: O'Leary Leaves Dragons' Den
+2014: O'Leary Left Dragons' Den

-In 2014, O'Leary left Dragons' Den to focus solely on Shark Tank.
+In 2014, Kevin O'Leary left Dragons' Den.

 May 5, 2015: Celebrity Jeopardy Appearance

-July 14, 2015: O'Leary Launched Exchange-Traded Fund (ETF)
+July 14, 2015: Launched Exchange-Traded Fund

-October 15, 2015: O'Leary Funds Sold to Canoe Financial
+October 15, 2015: O'Leary Funds sold to Canoe Financial

-January 2016: Offer to Invest in Alberta
+January 2016: Offer to Invest in Alberta's Economy

 In January 2016, Kevin O'Leary offered to invest $1 million in the economy of Alberta in exchange for the resignation of Premier Rachel Notley.